Kong/docs.konghq.com/app/enterprise/2.5.x/deployment/installation/kong-for-kubernetes.md

 After you have installed {{site.base_gateway}}, see the [getting started tutorial](/kubernetes-ingress-controller/latest/guides/getting-started).

 ## Next steps
-See [Using Kong for Kubernetes Enterprise](/enterprise/{{page.kong_version}}/deployment/using-kong-for-kubernetes) for information about concepts, how-to guides, reference guides, and using plugins.
+See the [Kong Ingress Controller docs](/kubernetes-ingress-controller/) for information about concepts, how-to guides, reference guides, and using plugins. for information about concepts, how-to guides, reference guides, and using plugins.